kurisukun/SEC_Labo2/README.md

 ### Setup

 No particular setup is needed, the file db.sqlite is automatically created when we launch the app.
+Obviously, you will first need to register at least one time to entirely test it.

+One thing, if you want to use the reset password feature with the email, you need to put your credentials in reset_password.rs (SMTP_USER and SMTP_PASS).